multipos-app/pos/README.md

 - Handheld is just that, a handheld version with three tabs, a POS tab (line busting), an inventory tab, walk around the store scan an item and update inventory and an item entry tab to add/edit items in the store.
 This configuration also includes an android cammera scanner... more

 ### See the configs directory for more information.

+## Back Office

+Go to https://multipos.cloud and log in using the same credentials that you used for the POS, multipos and eklutna.

+The basic reporting and maintenance includes...

+- Sales summary, a summary of the current weeks sales
+- Item history, sales by itm
+- Hourly sales, net sales by day/hour
+- Transactions, indidvidual transaction detail
+- Store Ops, maintenance for items, departments, etc.
+- POS menus, edit configurations and menus
+- Account, store location information